Table of Contents

-Epidemiology as a science studies the influence of pathogens on individuals suffering from the disease caused by the pathogen and their drastic effects on the human body.
+Epidemiology as a science study the influence of pathogens on individuals suffering from the disease caused by the pathogen and their drastic effects on the human body.
 In many of the diseases, it is very difficult to establish a causative link for the disease to occur.
 In these cases, the epidemiology plays a key role in determining the causative role of a pathogen pertaining to the particular disease.

-In addition, it also determines the the rate in which the disease spreads over a locality, the distribution pattern and the locations over where the disease spreads predominantly.
+In addition, it also determines the rate in which the disease spreads over a locality, the distribution pattern and the locations over where the disease spreads predominantly.
 All these in turn again help in determining the unexplored causal elements.

-All the above mentioned features of epidemiology and biostatistics, is carried out by taking into consideration the pattern and details of the disease and then based on these observations reaching to a conclusion.
+All the above-mentioned features of epidemiology and biostatistics is carried out by taking into consideration the pattern and details of the disease and then based on these observations reaching to a conclusion.

 Bias is an inclination of a person to hold or present a perspective (which in real life may be true or false) .
 It is someone’s natural tendency to act or feel in a particular way based on the inclination.

 When we use bias in the field of statistics, it refers to an error.
 Statistical error is the error that one cannot correct by repeating the process again and again, but by taking the average of the results.

 The aim of our experiment is to determine the area of a mall.
 The actual area of the mall is around 150 yards.
 Now let us repeat the experiment and consider the area of the mall.
 The aim is to see how much it varies from the actual area?
 If you have a random survey and ask people “what is the area of that mall?”, the answer remains “140 yards” from anyone answering the survey, which indicates that the answer will always have an error of 10 yards, and if we squared, the answer is always 100 (never considering the units squared errors).